 Position: Left-wing

 uMkhonto we Sizwe (MK Party) is a new political party that entered the scene in December 2023, founded on Reconciliation Day by Jabulani Khumalo.
-Following Khumalo's expulsion, former President Jacob Zuma assumed leadership of the party.
+Following Khumalo's expulsion, former President Jacob Zuma assumed leadership of this party.
 The MK Party has attracted significant attention due to these developments.

 Leader: Herman Mashaba